abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 The reason for the prevalence of this "set-centric" viewpoint is actually trivial: *sets are simple to understand*, especially when we are operating on the conceptual level that is customary for introductory materials.

-We all, for example, group together a set of supplies that are needed for a given activity, (e.g. a *protractor*, a *compass*, and a *pencil* for the math class, or *paper*, a cans of *paint* and *brushes* when drawing) so as not to forget some of them.
+We all, for example, group together a set of supplies that are needed for a given activity, (e.g. a *protractor*, a *compass*, and a *pencil* for the math class, or *paper*, cans of *paint* and *brushes* when drawing) so as not to forget some of them.
 Or we group people that often hang out together as this or that company.
 And so, when we draw a circle around a few things, everyone knows what we are talking about.

 ![Sets](../06_type/sets.svg)